 1 extra egg yolk (for glazing)

-2. Peel and grate the carrots.
+- Peel the outer skin of the carrots, then use the peeler to slice the carrots into thin ribbons to make 'noodles'.
 Blanch them in a saucepan of boiling salted water for 1 minute.
 Drain well and transfer to a mixing bowl.

 No comments: